 In this post, I will list some of the popular programming languages and explain what are they used for and what you can do with them.
 The goal of this post is to help you pick one of the languages and start coding.
-This languages are in demand today and you can get a job easily if you have some experience.

 Let’s start with the list.

 Python is one of the most popular programming languages in the last decade.

 It is a high-level general-purpose programming language with a large number of libraries that can be used for various branches of the industry.

 Python is a very easy language to learn, it uses indentation instead of curly braces and it does not need to use semicolons.
 Since it is easy to learn, it is often a language of choice of people that are not programmers like scientists, mechanical engineers, accountants, etc.

 Used for: data science, data visualization, machine learning, task automation, web development (server-side), game development, etc.

 Used for: frontend web development, backend web development (node.js), game development (browser games), mobile applications (react native)

 Java is an object-oriented, general-purpose programming language.
 Java was and still is a pretty popular language mainly because of the Java virtual machine that enables to run Java code on many different types of devices.
 It has a syntax that is similar to C and C++ but it is not a low-level language as those two are.